vstinner/faulthandler/doc/index.rst

 Dump the traceback on an user signal:

-* register(signum, file=sys.stderr, all_threads=False, chain=False): register
+* register(signum, file=sys.stderr, all_threads=False, chain=False, header=None):
-  an handler for the signal 'signum': dump the traceback of the current thread, or of all threads if all_threads is True, into file".
+  register an handler for the signal 'signum': dump the traceback of the current thread, or of all threads if all_threads is True, into file".
 Call the previous handler if chain is ``True``.
+Prints 'header' before traceback if it's not ``None``.
 Not available on Windows.
 * unregister(signum): unregister the handler of the signal 'signum' registered by register().
 Not available on Windows.